ml-energy/zeus/docs/getting_started/index.md

 eval_sampler = torch.utils.data.distributed.DistributedSampler(eval_set)

 # Step 4: Create instances of `ZeusDataLoader`.
-# NOTE: Pass "dp" to `distributed` and samplers in the previous step to
+# Pass "dp" to `distributed` and samplers in the previous step to
 # `sampler`.
 # The one instantiated with `max_epochs` becomes the train dataloader.
 train_loader = ZeusDataLoader(train_set, batch_size=256, max_epochs=100,